Wednesday, 30 October 2013

 Blue sky rhetoric - HS2

-The last two days had me observing how London coped with the aftermath of the overnight St Jude's storm.
+The last two days had me observing how London coped with the aftermath of the overnight St Jude storm.
 Despite the weather warnings conditions had not seemed too severe, certainly not compared to some of the storms we have endured in Scotland over the past three winters.
 True there were a few trees down along the roads but by 9am the Council workmen were chainsawing and removing the storm damage.
 Buses and tubes were running normally and the only impact as we caught a tube into London at 9:30am was that the peak hour commuters had delayed their journeys.

 The journey home by train the next day was more difficult with two days' passengers squeezing into the trains following the cancellation of all trains on Monday.
 East Coast managed it well, they honoured all tickets and provided some compensation for those unable to find seats.
 I wish that Scotrail could have done the same but the passengers with reserved seats for their onward journey from Edinburgh were told that they would have to buy new tickets.
 Shame on Scotrail and other operators who scammed the travelling public; the disgrace of rail ticketing is a perpetual reminder of the inequities of rail privatisation.
-East Coast is a state operator brought in to run the east coast mainline after the collapse of two private operators.
-It is the best rail operator in recent passenger surveys, which perhaps explains why the coalition want to sell it off.
+East Coast is a state operator brought in to run the East Coast mainline after the collapse of two private operators.
+It is the best-performing rail operator in recent passenger surveys, which perhaps explains why the coalition wants to sell it off.
 We can't have publicly owned companies providing efficient services, fairer prices and showing the private companies how things should be done!

 When I arrived home the debate about HS2 was ignited again.
 The government had reconsidered its analysis of the economic case after much critical comment.
 They accepted that people did work on trains and that the economic benefits were not as great as the consultants KPMG had originally suggested.
 The increase in costs to £50bn, including rolling stock, would enable phase 1 to be completed from London to Birmingham by 2026.
-Against this cost the economic benefits have been estimated at £15bn. but this still includes some highly dubious assumptions.
+Against this cost, the economic benefits have been estimated at £15bn. but this still includes some highly dubious assumptions.

-The understandable criticism of the escalating cost of HS2 by environmentalists and knowledgable rail managers has now been joined by many of the travelling public and the more discerning MPs.
+The understandable criticism of the escalating cost of HS2 by environmentalists and knowledgeable rail managers has now been joined by many of the travelling public and the more discerning MPs.
 Starting the project from London just reinforces the primacy of London as the economic epicentre of the UK.
-Even if things go well and Phase 2 at an additional cost yet to be estimated gets the go ahead as far as Manchester and Leeds it will be 2033.
+Even if things go well and Phase 2 at an additional cost yet to be estimated gets the go-ahead as far as Manchester and Leeds it will be 2033.
 All places north of here including Scotland will have to wait even further into the future.
 The South West, Wales and East Anglia are simply calculated to lose out if HS2 proceeds.

 So why start HS2 at the London end?
-If we want a shorter travel times and the associated economic growth surely it should start on the tracks less travelled; that would make all the difference.
+If we want shorter travel times and the associated economic growth surely it should start on the tracks less speedy; that would make all the difference.
 The rail links between the former great 'industrial cities' of Birmingham, Sheffield, Leeds, Liverpool, Manchester, Glasgow and Edinburgh are notoriously slow.
-Make the investment on these lines and the benefits could be huge, taking up to 25% off existing times.
-Instead of shaving the odd few minutes off the London to Birmingham line through HS2 it would be far more effective to invest in new motive power, more comfortable rolling stock, quadrupling tracks at pinch points to increase capacity and improving the signalling and maintenance of the existing lines.
+Make rail investment on these lines and the benefits could be huge, taking up to 25% off existing times.
+Instead of shaving the odd few minutes off the London to Birmingham line through HS2, it would be far more effective to invest in new motive power, more comfortable rolling stock, quadrupling tracks at pinch points to increase capacity and improving the signalling and maintenance of the existing lines.

 The missing question in all of this is why are we not seeking to create a more decentralised United Kingdom instead of pandering to the obsession of the London establishment to feather their own nest.
-It was no surprise today to read that spending on the arts is £69 per head in London in contrast to just £4.60 per head for the rest of England.
+It was no surprise today to read that spending on the arts is £69 per head in London compared to just £4.60 per head for the rest of England.
 Even this ratio of 15:1 in favour of London sounds generous to the rest of the country compared to the effect of HS2.

 International research shows that countries with a high primacy of the largest city such as London, Paris, Mexico City and Bangkok create far greater inequalities than in countries like Germany where there is a more polycentric and decentralised distribution of population.
 Cities in Germany are far more equal in size and the cities of Hamburg, Munich, Stuttgart, Dusseldorf and Koln are all growing faster than Berlin.
-This has helped produce a far better performance in the growth of its economy than the standstill that we have endured in the rest of the UK whilst London has been hell bent on becoming a world city and soaking up resources that could be more effectively spent in the regions.
+This has helped produce a far better performance in the growth of its economy than the standstill that we have endured in the rest of the UK whilst London has been hell-bent on becoming a world city and soaking up resources that could be more effectively spent in the regions.

 HS2 is the lovechild of Capitalism and Capitolism

-Friday 18 October 2013
+Friday, 18 October 2013

 Dumfries House